 As retailers start to reopen to the new normal, it is crucial they take into account the lack of human interaction shoppers have had during the pandemic, and how they can, and should start to reconnect with them upon their return to maximise trust and create an enjoyable shopping experience.

 In-store retail shopping is expected to make a big hit upon its return as European shoppers are excited about the novelty of returning to the in-store experience and the normality it will bring to their lives.
-However, many participants noted they will continue with a 50/50 split of shopping online and in-store.
+However, many contributors noted they will continue with a 50/50 split of shopping online and in-store.

-When re-opening stores, many participants said they would expect hygiene efforts to remain visibly in place—sanitiser, face masks, and social distancing.
+When re-opening stores, many contributors said they would expect hygiene efforts to remain visibly in place—sanitiser, face masks, and social distancing.
 Therefore, it’s important that retailers continue to showcase safety as a high priority as shoppers slowly begin to return and people adjust to being back in-store.

-When it comes to the online experience, participants noted more caution when parting with their money online, particularly with new brands over the ‘tried and tested’.
+When it comes to the online experience, contributors noted more caution when parting with their money online, particularly with new brands over the ‘tried and tested’.
 Now is the time to get the little things right.
 Allow shoppers to browse effortlessly, check out efficiently, and ensure a seamless shopping experience as shoppers are now looking for new brands to try in a post-pandemic world.

 Retailers are no longer competing with the shop next door, retailers are competing with every positive experience that a consumer has had online.
 With better customer experiences comes higher expectations, so now is the time for retailers to prioritise building the online shopping experience around their customers to drive new acquisition, loyalty, and a solid fanbase.